tzhenghao/LearnSQLTheHardWay/README.md

 Introduction
 ------------
-A personal practice where I go through the code labs provided in this tutorial.
+A personal practice where I go through the code labs provided in this tutorial to learn about SQL.
+I am currently running this on SQLite version 3.7.13

 Support
 -------